 We train the GAN model using our training dataset and perform hyperparameter tuning using the Optuna framework~\footnote{https://optuna.readthedocs.io/en/stable/}, which is known for its efficiency in automating the optimization process for machine learning models~\cite{akiba2019optuna}.
 Optuna was selected for its user-friendly interface, capability to efficiently search ML models hyperparameter spaces, and support for a variety of search strategies.
 We also employ Optuna's pruner feature for stopping the evaluation of unpromising trials, which allows for expediting the optimization process.
 Our tuning process targets hyperparameters, learning rates, epochs, and batch sizes, and aims to minimize the FID and KID scores.

-For each GAN model trained in our study, we generate a set of 10,000 images by inputting 10,000 randomly chosen latent vectors into the GAN.
-These generated images are then compared to a randomly selected subset of 10,000 real images from the GAN training dataset.
-To ensure the reliability of our results and reduce the impact of randomness, this procedure is conducted ten times for each GAN model.
-We then compute the average FID and KID scores across the ten iterations for each trained model.
-The trained GAN that obtains the lowest average scores for both FID and KID is selected as the optimal model.
+During each iteration of the Optuna optimization process, a GAN model is trained, and 10,000 images are generated by feeding 10,000 randomly generated latent vectors into the trained GAN.
+These generated images are compared with a randomly selected subset of 10,000 real images from the GAN’s training dataset.
+To ensure the reliability of our results and reduce the impact of randomness, this process is repeated ten times per iteration.
+The average FID and KID scores across these ten runs are computed for the currently trained GAN model, and Optuna uses these scores to guide the search for the next set of hyperparameters, aiming to minimize FID and KID.
+Finally, the GAN model with the lowest average scores is selected as the optimal model.